ABOUT ME

 WHAT MAKES YOUR APPROACH DIFFERENT?

-14 years of experience working at the highest level—with Olympic athletes, Swiss champions, senior executives, and national federations.
+14 years of experience working at the highest level with Olympic athletes, Swiss champions, managers and executives in organisations, and national federations.

 Appointed in 2025 as co-lead Mental Coach at the National Athletics Performance Center in Aigle.